disler/poc-realtime-ai-assistant/README.md

 ### Important Files and Directories
 - **`main.py`**: This is the entry point of the application.
 It sets up the WebSocket connection, handles audio input/output, and manages the interaction between the user and the AI assistant.
 - **`modules/` Directory**: Contains various modules handling different functionalities of the assistant:
-  - `audio.py`: Handles audio playback.
+  - `audio.py`: Handles audio playback, including adding silence padding to prevent audio clipping.
-  - `async_microphone.py`: Manages asynchronous audio input.
+  - `async_microphone.py`: Manages asynchronous audio input from the microphone.
+  - `database.py`: Provides database interfaces for different SQL dialects (e.g., SQLite, DuckDB, PostgreSQL) and executes SQL queries.
-  - `llm.py`: Interfaces with language models.
+  - `llm.py`: Interfaces with language models, including functions for structured output parsing and chat prompts.
+  - `logging.py`: Configures logging for the application using Rich for formatted and colorful logs.
+  - `memory_management.py`: Manages the assistant's memory with operations to create, read, update, and delete memory entries.
+  - `mermaid.py`: Generates Mermaid diagrams based on prompts and renders them as images.
-  - `tools.py`: Contains definitions of tools that the assistant can use.
+  - `tools.py`: Contains definitions of tools and functions that the assistant can use to perform various actions.
-  - `utils.py`: Provides utility functions used across the application.
+  - `utils.py`: Provides utility functions used across the application, such as timing decorators, model enumerations, audio configurations, and helper methods.
-  - `memory_management.py`: Manages the assistant's memory.
-- **`tests/` Directory**: Contains minimal tests for the application's modules.
+- **`tests/` Directory**: Contains tests for the application's modules, providing a starting point for testing the application's components.
 - **`active_memory.json`**: Stores the assistant's active memory state, allowing it to persist information between interactions.
+- **`personalization.json`**: Contains configuration settings used to personalize the assistant's behavior.
+- **`db/` Directory**: Holds mock database files and SQL scripts for testing database functionalities.
+- **`scratchpad/` Directory**: Used for temporary file storage and manipulation by the assistant.

 ### Memory Management
 The assistant uses the `MemoryManager` class in `memory_management.py` to handle memory operations.
 This class provides methods to create, read, update, delete, and list memory entries.
 Memory is stored persistently in `active_memory.json`, enabling the assistant to access and manipulate memory across sessions.